FaezehAtaei/MSc-Project/README.md

 # Getting started

 You can clone this project using this [link](https://github.com/FaezehAtaei/MSc-Project.git) and install requierments by ```pip install -r requirements.txt```.
 The ```requirements.txt``` would install everything you need.
 However, before using the ```requirements.txt```, it is suggested to create a virtual environment with python 3.8.16.
 This code was developed and tested on Ubuntu 20.04.6 using Python 3.8.16 and PyTorch 1.13.1.

+## Inputs

+In this project MNIST and CIFAR-10 datasets were used to train the model.
+It is organized to download and prepare the dataset for training in the first run.
+However, the default dataset is MNIST.
+To change the default dataset you need to make some changes in ```data_downloader``` funtion which is in ```utils.py``` file.